The process of valuing land on Norfolk Island is not a Council function.

 The information below is provided to assist property owners in understanding the land valuations.

 If you have queries regarding your valuation, in the first instance contact the Registrar of Titles on telephone +6723 23691.

 Valuation of Land

-Norfolk Island property owners who are required to pay land rates are to receive a first time notice of valuation of their property from the Valuer-General in accordance with the Land Valuation Act 2012 (NI).
-This notice provides the Unimproved Value of the land as determined by the Valuer-General at a specified date.
-The date of valuation for the inaugural general valuation of Norfolk Island is 30 June 2017.
-The date of effect of the valuation shall be 1 July 2018.
+Norfolk Island property owners who are required to pay land rates received a first time notice of valuation of their property from the Valuer-General in 2018, in accordance with the Land Valuation Act 2012 (NI).
+The date of valuation for the inaugural valuation was set as 30 June 2017 and, the date of effect of the valuation 1 July 2018.

 What is Unimproved Value?

 The Unimproved Value is the amount the land alone, would be expected to sell for without any improvements.
 Improvements include a dwelling, shed, pool, garage, carport and any other structures on the land.

 The Valuer-General considered the overall property market and analysed the sales of properties in order to determine the Unimproved Value of the land without any structures.

 What is the Unimproved Value used for?